 Incomplete, error-prone data that resides in disparate systems is consistently the leading root cause of channel partner inefficiencies.
 Without aggregated, reliable data, you miss opportunities to retain customers and maximize revenue through renewal, upsell and cross-sell sales plays.
 Implementing a data-driven revenue lifecycle to create actionable information will assist you with:

-When the above best practices are aligned between vendors, distributors and resellers, you have the ability to use predictive analytics to manage channel strategies and monitor partner performance.
+When the above best practices are aligned with vendors, distributors, and resellers, you have the ability to use predictive analytics to manage channel strategies and monitor partner performance.

 Purpose-built technology drives the right actions for the people and processes.
-As I discussed in my previous blog, a key component of implementing effective technology is answering the question: How does my technology enable me to connect my channel partners and deliver a consistent customer experience?
+As I discussed in my previous blog, a key component of implementing effective technology is answering the question: How does my technology enable me to connect my channel partners and deliver consistent customer engagement?

 A recent global phone survey conducted by ServiceSource showed that 83 percent of customers change business partners because of a perceived, controllable reason, including:

 In fact, only 17 percent of the hundreds of customers surveyed cited price as a primary reason for changing partners or discontinuing their subscription.